Couples/Marital Counseling in Columbus, Ohio

-I began helping couples suffering from high levels of conflict, infidelity, grief, blended family issues, and relationships in crisis back in 2004.
-My many years of experience have taught me that there are very few marital conflicts that are actually “terminal.”
-The truth is most marital problems can be turned around!
+I began helping couples suffering from high levels of conflict, infidelity, grief, blended family issues, and relationships in crisis back in 2004 as a certified therapist in Columbus, Ohio.
+My many years of experience have taught me that very few marital conflicts are actually “terminal.”
+The truth is most marital problems can be turned around with couples therapy!
 This is done not through fancy communication techniques or impractical time consuming exercises but by helping the two of you work through your conflicts and rebuild a solid foundation based on trust.
 This allows both people to be themselves and have a healthy, fulfilling relationship that begins with a strong friendship.

-It’s important to me that all my clients leave therapy with practical, realistic, easy to apply tools to get their relationship back where they want it.
+It’s important to me that all my clients leave couple therapy with practical, realistic, easy to apply tools to get their relationship back where they want it.
 After all, you shouldn’t have to sounds like a psychologist or need master’s level negotiating skills to have a successful relationship.
 I’ve found the main reason most couples split up is not because their problems aren’t fixable but because they’ve waited too late to ask for help.
 This is the reason I work hard to offer you an appointment the same week you call.
-Keep reading to learn how I address some of the most common concerns couples come to me with and what you can expect from counseling.
+Keep reading to learn how I address some of the most common concerns couples come to me with and WHAT YOU CAN EXPECT from marriage counseling.

 Relationships are shaken to the core any time an affair is uncovered.
 Most couples coming in have the same questions.
 Those questions include: